codacy/docs/docs/getting-started/i-added-a-repository-now-what.md

 # I added a repository.
 Now what?

-Codacy begins an initial analysis as soon as you add a repository and sends you an email notification once the first analysis is completed.
+Codacy begins an initial analysis as soon as you add a repository, and displays an overview of the code quality of your repository when the analysis is complete.

 ![Repository dashboard](../repositories/images/repository-dashboard.png)